jijoyc/tracing_flask_zipkin/README.md

 ## About:

 This repo contains a demo of how to trace requests from Flask APIs using Zipkin.
+Making some changes so that PEP8 tests can run

 ## Run the demo